History of CNN: Paywall and premium content strategies

 On January 23, 2025, Thompson announced further layoffs of around 200 employees as part of his ongoing digital strategy.
 In addition, he revealed continued plans for a major pivot towards video, a "lifestyle-oriented digital product", and a new streaming service.
 The same day, CNN also announced a major realignment of its schedule that was expected to take effect within the next few weeks, with the new 5 a.m. show 5 Things with Rahel Solomon, CNN This Morning with new anchor Audie Cornish, The Situation Room moved to a morning timeslot with Pamela Brown as a co-anchor, Kasie Hunt moving to the new 4 p.m. show The Arena with Kasie Hunt, and The Lead moved up into The Situation Room's former timeslot.
 On January 28, 2025, Jim Acosta —whose hour of Newsroom was cut as part of the new lineup—announced his immediate departure from CNN; Acosta had reportedly declined a move to a proposed late-night program based out of Los Angeles.
 Most of the new programming premiered on March 3, while Solomon's new program—which had since been retitled Early Start (the former branding of the current CNN This Morning), would premiere on March 10.

 Details on the new streaming product were revealed in May 2025, with the service planned to be branded as simply "CNN" and available via both over-the-top and TV Everywhere models.

-On September 11, 2025, CNN announced that it had hired former KTTV anchor Elex Michaelson to host its new Los Angeles-based program, later announced as The Story Is with Elex Michaelson for a premiere on October 27.
+On September 11, 2025, CNN announced that it had hired former KTTV anchor Elex Michaelson to host its new Los Angeles-based program, later announced as The Story Is with Elex Michaelson, which premiered on October 27.